Multiproject-EJ/studioorganize-site/SUPABASE.md

 ### Scenes & connected data

 Run the latest [`supabase/schema.sql`](supabase/schema.sql) file to create the new scene tables.
-They store the full scene graph the product uses (beats, rich-text elements, sounds, and links to other databases) and automatically scope access to the signed-in owner via Row Level Security.
+The script is additive—it only provisions the scene-related tables, indexes, policies, and triggers, and safely skips objects (like `public.profiles`) that are already in your project.
+Because trigger creation is wrapped in guards, you can run it multiple times without conflicting with existing infrastructure.

 Key tables that ship with the schema: